-- IP address of the next-hop router along the path to the destination. - On eBGP sessions, the next hop is set to the IP address of the border router. - On iBGP sessions, the next hop is not modified.
+- IP address of the next-hop router along the path to the destination. - On eBGP sessions, the next hop is set to the IP address of the border router of the neighbouring AS. - On iBGP sessions, the next hop is not modified.